Common Things People Forget: How Working Memory Problems Affect Daily Life

 Persistent struggles may point to underlying ADHD and can benefit from a diagnostic evaluation.

 You swear you left them on the table.
 Or maybe in your coat pocket.
 Could they be in the bathroom?
-Five frantic minutes later, you're upending couch cushions and blaming the cat.
+Five frantic minutes later, you’re upending couch cushions and blaming the cat.
 Again.
 For many adults, misplacing keys—or phones, wallets, important papers—is a daily ritual.
+It’s a moment that feels all too familiar: that sudden realization you’ve forgotten something important, often at the worst possible time.

 What Is Working Memory?